ibm-ecosystem-engineering/QueryCraft/readme.md

 ```

 ### Configuration Files
-- You have two options
+Configure your environment and services by editing the  `simpleConfig.ini` and `expertConfig.ini` files.
+You have two options of configuring the QueryCraft pipeline
-- config-- If you want to do xyz use this
-- Expertconfig and if you want to specify your fine tuning use this and here is how to access

-Configure your environment and services by editing the  `superConfig.ini` and `config.ini` files.
-In superConfig specify the paths for datasets, models, and other services as per your setup.
-In `config.ini` you can change the more detailed parameters for experimentation.
+- simpleConfig: Use this to specify the paths for datasets, models, and other services as per your setup.
+- expertConfig: Use this to configure the parameters of your experiment including fine-tuning.

 `SuperKnowa-QueryCraft` provides the capability to run the whole pipeline (Context Retriever -> Fine-tuning -> Inference -> Query Correction -> Evaluation -> Query Analysis dashboard) together and also you can run each component individually.

 ## Step by Step instructions
-Please read the [detailed documentation](/document/readme.md) for step by step instructions
+Please read the [detailed documentation](/document/Setting%20up%20environment.md) for step by step instructions

 ## Step 0.
 Instruct dataset